 Here at Jug Bay Wetlands Center, we manage our meadows to ensure they remain meadows.
-By mowing the meadows down every March, we prevent forest succession from occurring.
+By mowing or burning our meadows, we prevent forest succession from occurring.

-Succession is the "replacement of one plant community by another as a result of natural and progressive development",5 and it is driven by competition for light.
+Succession is the "replacement of one plant community by another as a result of natural and progressive development",5 and is driven by competition for light.
 Fast-growing species that can establish root systems and require full sunlight such as annual grasses are the first step in succession.
-Soon, herbaceous perennials including the common milkweed and woody shrubs overtake the grasses and herbs, as well as shade-intolerant trees.
-As these trees mature and create canopies, the amount of light available to shrubs decreases, and therefore, the amount of undergrowth in the forest decreases.
-There are shade-tolerant trees that grow in these conditions.
-Oaks, maples, and beech trees bide their time, waiting for a patch of canopy to open, where they flourish due to the additional sunlight.
+Soon, herbaceous perennials including the common milkweed and woody shrubs overtake the grasses and herbs.
+Joining the shrubs are shade-intolerant trees.
+As these trees mature and create canopies, the amount of light available to shrubs decreases, and the amount of undergrowth in the forest decreases.
+Shade-tolerant trees, content to grow in these conditions, begin to take root like oaks, maples, and beech trees.
+They bide their time, waiting for a patch of canopy to open, where they flourish due to the additional sunlight.
 Forest succession is never a linear process.
 It is influenced by natural disasters and the animals living within it.

-Here's another example.
-The saplings that cover such a large expanse of what used to be meadow are white oak saplings.
+You're likely seeing another example right now, the saplings that cover such a large expanse of what used to be a meadow are white oak saplings.
 They are prolific here now because squirrels bury their acorns and forget where they are.
-The amount of light available creates the perfect conditions for the white oaks to establish themselves and turn the meadow into a forest.
+The abundant light creates the perfect conditions for the white oaks to establish themselves and turn the meadow into a forest.